 Message from the Chair

 We invite you to stay connected with us by following the department’s various social media feeds for announcements about our events, research activities and projects.
 GW Anthropology and the Center for the Advanced Study of Human Paleobiology (CASHP) are on Facebook and Twitter.
 Also, please let us know about your personal and professional milestones.
 And visit us when you’re in town.
-You’ll see that our department’s buildings on G Street have gotten a fresh coat of paint and other updates.
-We are always delighted to hear from you.
+We always enjoy hearing from you.
 You are part of our GW Anthropology tribe!